Ruby and Sapphire Survey: Where Do You Draw the Line?

 While gemological laboratories have standards distinguishing ruby from pink sapphire, these aren't universal.
 Some laboratories may call a borderline stone a ruby, while others may call it a pink sapphire.

 Our survey also addressed another variety: padparadscha sapphire.
 These gems are traditionally described as lotus or sunset-colored.
 Unlike most gem varieties, padparadscha is best known for its pastel hues.
 In fact, Western gemologists assert that padparadschas must be pastel.
-Many gemological laboratories will certify a pastel padparadscha but not a more vibrantly colored one.
+Many gemological laboratories will designate a pastel sapphire as padparadscha but not a more vibrantly colored one.

 Top Color Choices